Dakostu/TapIt/README.md

 # TapIt

 TapIt is a very simple reaction time tester for your Android device.
 The game greets you with a red screen.
-It turns green at a random amount of seconds.
+It turns green after a random amount of seconds.
 The goal of TapIt is to tap the green screen as fast as possible.

 ## How to install TapIt